rink72/kaggle-titanic/README.md

 - Break fares into bins - Done
 - Change SibSp into a 0/1 attribute.
 If people are alone or with family - Done
 - Change ParCh into a 0/1 attribute.
 If people are alone or with family - Done
-- look at adding a deck feature
+- look at adding a deck feature - Done
   - There are quite a few unknown so that can be its own category
   - We may need to group decks with similar properties and/or low numbers
 - one-hot embarked